Centipede Arcade Game

 Centipede on Amazon

-The player controlled small rotund 'thingy' at the bottom of the screen which could be moved in all directions in roughly the lower quarter portion of the game area.
+The player controlled a small rotund 'thingy' at the bottom of the screen, which could be moved in all directions.
+Player movement was confined to roughly the lower quarter portion of the game area.

-If you shot any section of the centipede it was destroyed and left a mushroom on the play-field; shooting one of the middle segments caused the centipede to divide into two pieces at the point that you shot it.
+If you shot any section of the centipede it was destroyed and left a mushroom on the play-field; shooting one of the middle segments caused the centipede to divide into two pieces at the point of impact.

 Each piece then continued to move independently with the first segment of the rearmost new centipede becoming a new head.